lifespline/lifespline-demo-python/samples/replace_tokens_file/README.rst

 About
 -----

-Replace tokens in a file.
+Replace tokens in a file:

+* single line tokens
+* multiline tokens